The Truth About Being Ashamed Of Someone You Love

 For a lot of you, the answer might be: “basically a lot!”

 If that makes you uncomfortable, embrace it.
 You should be a little uncomfortable and maybe upset with yourself.
-You should be uncomfortable with the fact that you’re unable to be responsible for your own happiness and fulfillment.
+It’s worth reflecting on the fact that you haven’t taken full responsibility for your own happiness and fulfillment.

-You should understand the cold hard reality that you’re likely going to spend the vast majority of your life more miserable than happy.
+You need to recognize the tough truth: if you let outside factors control your happiness, you’ll likely spend more time unsettled than fulfilled.
 When all you do is let outside factors direct your happiness and determine your worth.

 To fix this, we have to go another level deep to understand the mindset you really need to have toward your relationship.
 As well as how to make it second nature.